sufone/qawl/README.md

-WIP Qawl v2
+Qawl v2

-See this issue for the development plan: https://github.com/mr-islam/qawl-svelte/issues/1. **Current status**: 80% parity with previous version (missing dark theme, icons on hover tooltips, mostly)
+**Current status**: 80% parity with previous version (missing dark theme, icons on hover tooltips, mostly)

+This project uses Github Projects to plan development — feel free to [join in](https://github.com/sufone/qawl/projects)!

 Feel free to email me if you are interested in contributing right now, before the foundation is done: navedcoded@gmail.com .
 Sorry if things are a bit messy, but I recommend checking this repo out a few weeks later!